-The Maricopa County Department of Public Health uses the Centers for Disease Control and Prevention's (CDC) case definition to confirm a case of West Nile virus.
+MCDPH uses the Centers for Disease Control and Prevention's (CDC) case definition to confirm a case of West Nile virus.
 A case of WNV is a clinically compatible illness that is West Nile virus laboratory confirmed.
 WNV infection can be asymptomatic or result in a febrile illness of variable severity sometimes associated with CNS involvement.
 Cases of WNV are classified either as neuroinvasive or non-neuroinvasive, which are explained below:

 Non-Neuroinvasive West Nile Virus: Requires, at minimum, the presence of documented fever, as measured by the patient or clinician, the absence of neuroinvasive disease, and the absence of a more likely clinical explanation for the illness.
+Non-neuroinvasive cases are also referred to by the category "Fever".